Liangxiao-LI/MGP-Credit_Scoring/README.md

 ![Static Badge](https://img.shields.io/badge/Project_background%20-%20black?style=flat)

-Credit scoring is a tool used by lenders (e.g. banks) to help decide whether one qualifies for a particular credit card, loan, mortgage or service.
+Credit scoring is a tool used by lenders (e.g. banks) to help decide whether one qualify for a particular credit card, loan, mortgage or service.
 The credit score is a number everyone in the UK over 18 is given to indicate their credit worthiness.
 Each lender uses a different method to calculate their credit scores, which is related to the probability of default.
 The data set for this project provides information on 150,000 borrowers.

 ![Static Badge](https://img.shields.io/badge/Project%20Aim%20-%20black?style=flat)